greengeek/selfhosted-templates-rpi/README.md

 * Changed YoutubeDL-Material to use ARM version
 * Set all PGUID and PGID to "1000"
 * Standardized host bindings folders
-* Change all host folders to lowecase
+* Change all host folders to lowercase
 * Update images, replace missing images